 The first time when I saw my grade in Germany, I had no idea what it meant.
 It was a number from 1 to 5.
 I had a 3 or 4.
 Then I thought, “Oh, I am doing pretty good!”
 According to the Hong Kong system, the higher the mark, the better it means.
 I thought 5 was the full mark and I got 3 or 4 which was not bad.

 Only after a while, I figured out that 5 is the worst in Germany!
 And 1 is the best!
 This was for me really strange.
-In Hong Kong, we have grade A to grade E. And grade F means that someone fails.
+In Hong Kong, we have grades A to E. And grade F means that someone fails.
 Now I know that the German grade 1 is probably equivalent to a Hong Kong grade A.

 What I noticed in Germany was that the students were very helpful to each other.
 They shared resources and helped each other out.
 For example, if someone found a good reading material, which might be helpful for our exam, he would share this material with the whole class.